wangcunxiang/Sen-Making-and-Explanation/README.md

 You can download the paper through https://arxiv.org/abs/1906.00363 .

 You can call this dataset as **Sen-Making**.

+# Amendent on the Paper
+I sincerely apologize for making the 'perplexity' mistake in the paper.

+BERT cannot give a valid probability distribution for sentences, but it can give the probability of each word of one sentence.
+We use (p_{1}*p_{2}...p_{n})^{-1/n} =(\prod_{i=1}^{n}(p_{i} \| sentence))^{-1/n}  to calculate each sentence's score.
+We use the probabilities of the all words of one sentence to calculate it.

+Actually, we didn't think about using perplexity.
+We only wanted to use p_{i}|(sentence) to design a metric.
+But after we designed the formula, we mistakenly mapped it to perplexity.

+We have revised the paper, so please read the reversed paper in arXiv https://arxiv.org/abs/1906.00363 rahther than paper in Anthology.

 # Data Example
 ![Example Picture](https://github.com/wangcunxiang/Sen-Making-and-Explanation/raw/master/example.png)
 # Data Format